DataDog/documentation/content/en/logs/log_collection/java.md

 It can be difficult to log in JSON with log4j.
 Because of this, we advise you to use an slf4j module called [log4j-over-slf4j][1] along with Logback for JSON formatted logs.

 `log4j-over-slf4j` seamlessly replaces log4j in your application so you do not have to make any code changes.
-To use it
+To use it:

 1. Replace your `log4j.jar` dependency with a `log4j-over-slf4j.jar` dependency
 2. Add the Logback dependencies